 When I emerge from my delightful conversation with Claudia I find myself smiling again.
 It’s ironic (to me) that anyone could want to live anywhere other than here, in this medieval, charming, authentic, historic village.
 But then I should know better – it’s all a question of perception.
 Look at me, a perpetual traveller, what exactly is it that I’m seeking!
-Perhaps I’ll be able to answer that later this year – who knows!
+Perhaps I’ll be able to answer that in a year or two – who knows!

 - There’s a fantastic Persian epic poem called ‘Conference of the Birds’ which talks of a group of birds who make a journey far from home, through many diverse lands and valleys.
 Only to discover, when they reach their final destination, their ‘heaven on earth’ that in fact, they are already there.

 - Eze Village is located on a hill-top just east of Nice.
 It is well worth a visit.